JSDR213/Class_intro/README.md

   <h3>Brittany Morataya</h3>
   <h4>Senior Instructional Associate</h4>
   <p>My name is Brittany and I will be your <b>Instructor Associate (IA)</b>.
 I will be here as added support through your journey of becoming a software engineer.</p>
   <p>As a GA graduate, I have been in your shoes and understand what it takes to get through such a course.
-As for my experience, with a focus in front-end design, I freelanced for multiple clients implementing skills from previous experience with managing teams, data collection, and communication to provide a positive and open space for colleagues and clients.
-This will be my second cohort as an IA and I am excited to guide and help shape your minds.</p>
+As for my experience, with a focus in front-end design, I freelanced for multiple clients implementing skills from previous experience with managing teams, data collection, and communication to provide a positive and open space for colleagues and clients.</p>
   <span><a href="https://github.com/bmorataya3">GitHub</a> | <a href="https://www.linkedin.com/in/brittany-morataya/">LinkedIn</a></span>
   <br>
 </div>